Ttukbaegi: History

-Ttukbaegi of Jeju Island
+Ttukbaegi of Jeju

 Ttukbaegi was not commercialized in Jeju's food culture for long.
-Although it has been confirmed that it has been actively used since the Goryeo Dynasty and the Joseon Dynasty, in fact, Ttukbaegi is not found in Jeju Onggi because it was not necessary to cook food using foreign earthenware in Jeju.
+Although it has been confirmed that it has been actively used since the Goryeo Dynasty and the Joseon Dynasty, in fact, ttukbaegi is not found in Jeju Onggi because it was not necessary to cook food using foreign earthenware in Jeju.
 It may have been used in some government offices and kitchens where people from outside the country came and went, but it may not have been common because it was common to use organic or white porcelain bowls without using earthenware.
 According to the testimonies of high-age residents who are over 90 years old in Jeju, it has been seen from time to time since liberation, but it has only been generalized for about two to 30 years.
 The fact that Jeju's traditional food does not have soup or stew-like food to use earthen pot also proves that Jeju Island did not traditionally use earthen pot.

-Kinds
+Types

 The ttukbaegi can be classified according to the production process and usage.